Three part course. In person or Online version. Students may enroll at the start of any new session.

 No class June 3rd

-This class offers an in-depth understanding of core Buddhist teachings and meditation practices.
+This ten-week class series offers an in-depth understanding of core Buddhist teachings and meditation practices.
 These teachings are instrumental on the journey of awakening as taught within the Insight Meditation tradition.
-This course helps people develop an overview of the Buddha's teaching and learn key Buddhist practices and meditations.
 Useful for newer students and beneficial for people with meditation experience to refresh their knowledge of key Buddhist teachings.
 The course emphasizes cultivation of mindful awareness and learning to apply and live these wisdom practices in our lives.

 In each class, there will be a guided period of Insight (mindfulness) Meditation, a talk on a Buddhist teaching, time for discussion and questions, and at times interactive inquiry in pairs.
 There are readings, reflections and meditations to do between classes.

 You will enjoy the support from a sense of community that builds over time with people who share an ongoing commitment to practice.
 You can join the course at the start of any the three sessions and take the other sessions in following years.